Love Removal Machine

 "Love Removal Machine" is a song recorded by the British rock band the Cult.
 It was the first single to be released from the group's 1987 album Electric.
 First recorded during a radio session, it had a different arrangement when it was recorded for the band's third album, Peace.
 When that album was scrapped, it was re-recorded for the replacement album, Electric.
 An extended remix was also created and released on a 12" single.
-The song's main riff has been compared to that of "Start Me Up" by The Rolling Stones.
+The song's main riff has been compared to that of "Start Me Up" which was released by the Rolling Stones in 1981.
 "Love Removal Machine" was named the 74th best hard rock song of all time by VH1.